stenc55/5-sting-Multiscale-bass/README.md

 Parts 1, 2, 3, 4 are for cutting fretboard grooves for frets.

 Neck, core and fretboard are made of wood!

+Some M3x4xx4 brass inserts are needed.
+Some M3x 25 and 30 screws are needed.

 ![IMG20241013123906](https://github.com/user-attachments/assets/e6589095-5b2c-4999-8f5b-c4fa9185397c)